Over the 4 year, US insulin prices doubled: diabetics take extreme measures

-Eli Lilly spokesman Greg Kuterman said the list price for the most commonly used insulin in Eli Lilly is currently 275 dollars, and 2009 dollars in 99,65.
-He said that the last price increase for the company's products was in May 2017 of the year.
+Eli Lilly spokesman Greg Kuterman said the list price of the most commonly used insulin at Eli Lilly is currently $ 275 and in 2009 it was $ 99,65.
+He said that the last rise in prices for the company's products was in May 2017.

 “In the vast majority of cases, people pay much less than the list price at the pharmacy,” he wrote.